alexbechmann/helm-parser/README.md

 Template a helm chart with the Helm CLI and load the manifests into an array of JavaScript objects.
 Mainly intended for use within a test suite.

 Helm charts can get very complicated at scale, with an infinite combination of values that can be passed to the chart by consumers.
-With helm-parser, you can write comprehensive tests for your chart, using your favourite JS testing framework.
+With Helm Parser, you can write comprehensive tests for your chart, using your favourite JS testing framework.

 ## Features

-- Includes TypeScript definitions
+- [x] Loads the chart's manifests into an array of JavaScript objects
+- [x] Helper functions to easily pick out a specific manifest
-- You can provide a TypeScript type your values (or autogenerate one from a JSON schema)
+- [x] You can provide a TypeScript type your values (or autogenerate one from a JSON schema)
-- Usage with any JS test framework
+- [x] Usage with any JS test framework
+- [x] Includes TypeScript definitions

 ## Prerequisites